Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches: Main results

 \begin{remark} When $Z=0$ and $\tilde{Z}=0$ and $X_0$ is approximately low-rank, in \cite{woolfe2008fast} and \cite{tropp_sketching}, two different algorithms have been proposed to approximate the low-rank matrix $X_0$ using the two sketches $Y$ and $\tilde{Y}$.
 In the noiseless setting, Corollary \ref{cor:lowrankapprox} below yields a weaker error bound when compared to the bounds in \cite{woolfe2008fast} and \cite{tropp_sketching}.
 However, our result can handle noise in the two sketches $Y$ and $\tilde{Y} $, while the proofs from \cite{woolfe2008fast,tropp_sketching} are not applicable.
 In fact, the proofs in \cite{woolfe2008fast,tropp_sketching} heavily rely on the assumption $Z=0$ and $\tilde{Z}=0$ to use properties of orthogonal projections, which only hold in this noiseless scenario.
 See for example \cite[Fact A.2]{tropp_sketching}. \end{remark}

-The error bound in Corollary~\ref{cor:lowrankapprox} consists of two parts.
-The term involving $\sigma_{r_1+1}\left( X_0 \right)$ comes from comparing $X$ with the best rank-$r_1$ approximation to $X_0$, and the term without $\sigma_{r_1+1}\left( X_0 \right)$ is the error from the noisy sketches.
-When the rank of $X_0$ is $r_1$, the first error term is $0$, and Corollary~\ref{cor:lowrankapprox} reduces to Theorem~\ref{thm:main}.
+The error bound in Corollary~\ref{cor:lowrankapprox} is written as a sum of three terms.
+The first term $\sigma_{r_1+1}(X_0)$ is the error from the best rank-$r_1$ approximation of {$X_0$}, denoted by $X_1$ in the proof of Corollary~\ref{cor:lowrankapprox}.
+The second term comes from comparing $X_1$ with the noiseless sketch of $X_0$.
+The third term is the error from the additive noise $Z$ and $\tilde{Z}$ in the noisy sketch of $X_1$.
+When the rank of $X_0$ is $r_1$, the first two error terms are $0$, and Corollary~\ref{cor:lowrankapprox} reduces to Theorem~\ref{thm:main}.
 The bound in Corollary \ref{cor:lowrankapprox} is true for any $r_1<r$.
 Therefore one can optimize $r_1$ to find the best bound in terms of the failure probability and the approximation error.